pbeshai/d3-line-chunked/README.md

 ## Installing

-*Eventually you can do this, not yet!*

 If you use NPM, `npm install d3-line-chunked`.
 Otherwise, download the [latest release](https://github.com/pbeshai/d3-line-chunked/releases/latest).

 ## API Reference

-*This will eventually be filled in.*
+*This will eventually be filled in.
+For now, see the source code.*

 <a href="#lineChunked" name="lineChunked">#</a> <b>lineChunked</b>()